m-lab/prometheus-support/README.md

 ## ConfigMaps

-Many services like prometheus provide canonical docker images publised to dockerhub (or other registry).
+Many services like prometheus provide canonical docker images published to [Dockerhub][dockerhub] (or other registry).
 We can customize the deployment by changing the configuration at run time using ConfigMaps.
 For detailed background see the [official docs][configmaps].

 Create a ConfigMap for prometheus:

     kubectl create configmap prometheus-config --from-file=prometheus

 Although the flag is named `--from-file`, it accepts a directory.
-With this flag, the kubernetes creates a ConfigMap with keys equal to the filenames, and values equal to the content of the file.
+With this flag, kubernetes creates a ConfigMap with keys equal to the filenames, and values equal to the content of the file.

     kubectl describe configmap prometheus-config